-- Applicants must meet the admission requirements of both the home graduate unit and the collaborative specialization (CS). - Applicants must apply to and be admitted to both the CS and a participating doctoral degree program. - The supervisor must provide a letter of recommendation in support of the student's application to the CS. - Students who have already taken the CS during their master's degree program will not be eligible to take it again during their PhD.
+- Applicants must meet the admission requirements of both the home graduate unit and the collaborative specialization (CS). - Applicants must apply to and be admitted to both the CS and a participating doctoral degree program. - Students who have already taken the CS during their master's degree program will not be eligible to take it again during their PhD.

-The thesis topic must be in the neurotechnology/ neuromodulation area.

-- Participating students are encouraged to have a cosupervisor or a member of their supervisory committee with research expertise in an area of study different from their home graduate unit. - The course BME1500H Topics in Neuromodulation is mandatory for all students.
-Students must attend all lectures in the course and present a project for course evaluation. - In addition, all doctoral-level students must complete at least 0.5 full-course equivalent (FCE) chosen from the list of courses approved by CNMI (see below for a complete list of approved elective courses). - Students must attend the professional development workshops and seminars organized by CNMI as part of the CS.
-Students can enrol in the workshops via Quercus, which will be used to record and track attendance. - In addition, doctoral students must attend the Annual CRANIA Research Day every year and are encouraged to present their research work at least once. - Participating students from graduate units in the Faculty of Applied Science and Engineering cannot count the modular (0.25 FCE) MSC courses that are not letter graded towards the total FCE requirements of their home program. - Participating Institute of Medical Science students may double-count the courses taken as part of the CS towards their degree, except for some of the 0.25 FCE modular courses, which are not letter graded.
+- The thesis topic must be in the neurotechnology/ neuromodulation area. - Participating students are encouraged to have a cosupervisor or a member of their supervisory committee with research expertise in an area of study different from their home graduate unit. - The course BME1500H Topics in Neuromodulation is mandatory for all students.
+Students must attend all lectures in the course and present a project for course evaluation. - In addition, all doctoral-level students must complete at least 0.5 full-course equivalent (FCE) chosen from the list of courses approved by CNMI (see below for a complete list of approved elective courses). - Students must attend the professional development workshops and seminars organized by CNMI as part of the CS. - In addition, doctoral students must attend the Annual CRANIA Research Day every year and are encouraged to present their research work at least once. - Participating students from graduate units in the Faculty of Applied Science and Engineering cannot count the modular (0.25 FCE) MSC courses that are not letter graded towards the total FCE requirements of their home program. - Participating Institute of Medical Science students may double-count the courses taken as part of the CS towards their degree, except for some of the 0.25 FCE modular courses, which are not letter graded.
 These students should consult with their graduate coordinator or the CNMI program coordinator to confirm this before opting for the modular elective courses.